Top 11 strategies to improve KYC conversion rates

 It’s a cliche that regulations, fraud patterns, and risks “constantly evolve,” but it's also true.
 If your systems are static and not easy to upgrade, you quickly lose customers at onboarding and other points in their journey as your experience quality degrades.

-Customers do not want friction at onboarding or to sign up for services that are linked to regulatory scandals.
+Customers do not want friction at onboarding or when signing up for services that are linked to regulatory scandals.
 A bad headline can lead to fines and customer churn.
-The way to counter this is by continuously updating software for a smoother experience; firms should also have round-the-clock intelligence and regulatory checks too.
+The way to counter this is by continuously updating software for a smoother experience; firms should also have round-the-clock intelligence and regulatory checks.

-Collecting feedback from customers throughout the KYC process can help identify pain points and areas for improvement.
-Implement mechanisms such as surveys or follow-up interviews to understand the customer experience better.
+Collecting customer feedback throughout the KYC process can help identify pain points and areas for improvement.
+Implement surveys or follow-up interviews to better understand the customer experience.
 By actively seeking user input, organizations can make data-driven decisions to refine their KYC procedures, ensuring they meet customer expectations while still adhering to regulatory requirements.

 Services like Sardine provide this as standard.

 The tension is clear.
-Fraud, AML, and risk management are getting harder as the KYC experience is becoming ever more streamlined and low friction.
-Customers want excellent KYC experiences not 19 minutes of painful signup.
+Fraud, AML, and risk management are getting harder as the KYC experience becomes ever more streamlined and low-friction.
+Customers want excellent KYC experiences, not 19 minutes of painful signup.
 Finding the balance requires constant vigilance.

-For those that succeed, the benefits are immense.
+For those who succeed, the benefits are immense.
 They can enjoy increased retention rates, repeat visits, and word-of-mouth referrals.
 But for those that fail, the consequences can be fatal for business.

 We've pulled together ten meaningful steps firms can take to improve KYC and onboarding.
 Some are simple but powerful, like adding a progress bar.
 Others require infrastructure changes, like adopting tiered risk approaches.
 While others come down to customer service and staff training.